Patellar Tendonitis (Jumper's/Runner's Knee)

 Patellofemoral pain most commonly only affects one knee, with only 20-30% of cases affecting both knees.
 It has several main symptoms to be wary of, including

-- An inflammation of sharp pain just below the knee cap, especially after running.
+An inflammation of sharp pain just below the kneecap, especially after running.

-- A swelling in the knee, usually in the lower part below the patellar.
+A swelling in the knee, usually in the lower part below the patellar.

-- Sometimes redness and irritation on the skin can occur.
+Sometimes redness and irritation on the skin can occur.

 Diagnosis of Patellar Tendonitis

-Patellar tendinitis is suspected when a person complains of pain at the front of the knee and describes a history of working with a bent knee or doing regular exercise involving jumping or sudden movements.
+Patellar tendonitis is suspected when a person complains of pain at the front of the knee and describes a history of working with a bent knee or doing regular exercise involving jumping or sudden movements.

-- A medical practitioner will examine the knee and determine if pressing on the lower margin of the kneecap elicits pain.
+A medical practitioner will examine the knee and determine if pressing on the lower margin of the kneecap elicits pain.
 A positive finding can be an indication that the patellar tendon is inflamed.

-- Pain when the knee is straightened against resistance on the lower leg is another positive indication of patellar tendon involvement.
+• Pain when the knee is straightened against resistance on the lower leg is another positive indication of patellar tendon involvement.
 Visible signs of swelling or redness around the knee joint are rare with this condition.

-- MRI or X-ray imaging can be used to eliminate other possible diagnoses or to view the tendon and surrounding tissues if the knee is to undergo surgery.
+• MRI or X-ray imaging can be used to eliminate other possible diagnoses or to view the tendon and surrounding tissues if the knee is to undergo surgery.

 Patellofemoral Pain Syndrome